alikkon/tametheark/README.md

 Lots of things!
 * A real authentication system of some sort... this needs to happen.
 In the meantime, use htpasswd or a similar tool
 * Access control, so you can grant control over individual servers instead of all of them.
-* Maintenance needs some love.
-The maintenance option should send messages to your server before running shutdown | update | startup on it, giving players 5 minutes of warning before your server goes down.
 * Web based configuration of services.
 * UI Clustering (one UI to rule multiple TameTheArk UIs)